ETO Logo

 There are two main types of updates to the RC Dataset.

-Clustering updates recalculate the clustering structure of the entire dataset “from scratch” using the most recent MAC data and the method described above.
-The last clustering update was in August 2021.
+Clustering updates recalculate the clustering structure of the entire dataset "from scratch" using the most recent MAC data and the method described above.
+The last clustering update was in fall 2023.

 Credits